What are Killer Bees?

 The Nature of Killer Bees

 The precise nature of a killer bee can vary widely.
-A killer bee may be anything from a single individual to an attorney or law firm, an accountant, a consulting firm, or an investment bank.
+A killer bee may be anything from a private individual to an attorney or law firm, an accountant, a consulting firm, or an investment bank.

 1. Pac-Man Defense